 Get your skis on 10 runs over 37 kilometres (7 toboggan runs if your kiddos prefer) or even borrow a snowmobile if hurtling down snowy mountains on your own two feet just isn’t enough adrenaline for you.
-There are quite a few child-friendly gentler runs, so a good spot for newbies.
+There are quite a few child-friendly gentler runs, so it's a good spot for newbies.
 Lessons are available, and so is wine when it’s finally aprés ski time!

 Get the Lake Mountain Snow Report.

 The kids can (literally) chill out in one of two toboggan parks while you get a facial in the Breathtaker on High Alpine Spa Retreat, Australia’s highest day spa.
 As far as accommodation goes, there are budget options for the wallet-conscious, or you can splash out and stay on the mountain in style.

-Get the Mount Buller Snow Report.
+Get the Mount Buller Snow Report here.

 14 lifts will get you to 790 acres of ski-able mountain, with the longest run clocking in at 2.5km.
 If you fancy a bit of a challenge, Hotham is host to Mary’s Slide, one of Australia’s most difficult runs.
 There is a range of fun and effective lessons and programs for the whole family, including Kids Club.

-Skiing season runs from June to October.
 Get the Mount Hotham Snow Report.